 Cause #61 – PDU session type Ethernet only allowed

 This 5GSM cause is used by the network to indicate that only PDU session type Ethernet is allowed for the requested DN connectivity.

+Caue #62 – Release of user-plane resources of PDU session required

+This 5GSM cause is used by the UE to indicate that the user-plane resources of the PDU session needs to be released.

 Cause #67 – Insufficient resources for specific slice and DNN